Home » Sourdough » Jalapeno Cheddar Sourdough Bread

 Be sure to use a block of cheddar rather than shredded cheese.

-You can use fresh or pickled jalapeños, just make sure the liquid from pickled jalapeños.
+You can use fresh or pickled jalapeños, just make sure the to drain the liquid from pickled jalapeños.

 To freeze, allow to cool completely, wrap well, and freeze up to 1 month.